educatorpanda/beautiful-jekyll/_posts/2020-07-28-linear-regression.md

 ![mlr2](https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20X%3D%20%5Cbegin%7Bbmatrix%7D%201%20%26%20X_%7B11%7D%20%26%20X_%7B21%7D%20%26%20%5Ccdots%20%26%20X_%7BM1%7D%5C%5C%201%20%26%20X_%7B12%7D%20%26%20X_%7B22%7D%20%26%20%5Ccdots%20%26%20X_%7BM2%7D%5C%5C%20%5Ccdots%20%26%20%5Ccdots%20%26%20%5Ccdots%20%26%20%5Ccdots%20%26%20%5Ccdots%5C%5C%201%20%26%20X_%7B1N%7D%20%26%20X_%7B2N%7D%20%26%20%5Ccdots%20%26%20X_%7BMN%7D%20%5Cend%7Bbmatrix%7D%3B%20%5Chspace%7B0.3cm%7D%20y%3D%20%5Cbegin%7Bbmatrix%7D%20y_%7B1%7D%5C%5C%20y_%7B2%7D%5C%5C%20%5Cvdots%20%5C%5C%20y_%7BN%7D%20%5Cend%7Bbmatrix%7D%3B%20%5Chspace%7B0.3cm%7D%20w%3D%20%5Cbegin%7Bbmatrix%7D%20w_%7B0%7D%5C%5C%20w_%7B1%7D%5C%5C%20w_%7B2%7D%5C%5C%20%5Cvdots%20%5C%5C%20w_%7BM%7D%20%5C%5C%20%5Cend%7Bbmatrix%7D){: .mx-auto.d-block :}

-So, finally we can rewrite our messy equations into a beautiful matrix form as follows:
+So, finally we can rewrite our messy equations into a beautiful matrix form as follow:

 ![matrixform](https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20Xw%3Dy){: .mx-auto.d-block :}

 {: .box-note}
 **Note:** Since we have only one output variable (**Y**), so the cost function for Multiple Linear Regression will be similar to that of Simple Linear Regression!

-Our **Objective** for Multiple Linear Regression will be the same as Simple Linear Regression i.e., finding the optimum values for weights and bias (clubbed together by matrix **w**) by ***minimizing*** the Cost function.
+Our **objective** for Multiple Linear Regression will be the same as Simple Linear Regression i.e., finding the optimum values for weights and bias (clubbed together as matrix **w**) by ***minimizing*** the Cost function.
 So, using the same method as described for Simple Linear Regression, we will use **Least Square Method** and a bit of **Calculus** to derive the optimum values as follows:

 ![wformula](https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20w%3D%5Cleft%20%28%20X%5E%7B%5Ctop%7DX%20%5Cright%20%29%5E%7B-1%7DX%5E%7B%5Ctop%7DY){: .mx-auto.d-block :}

-where **X<sup>T</sup>** is the transpose of Matrix **X** which is obtained by interchanging the values of rows and columns of matrix **X**.
+where **X<sup>T</sup>** is the transpose of the matrix **X**, obtained by interchanging the values of rows and columns of **X**.

 > So, now we have all the tools available to solve any question related to Linear Regression!
 Finally, let us get our hands dirty by writing a python code for Multiple Linear Regression model from stratch

 ### Python Code

-* **Data Preparation**
+**Data Preparation**

 We will use a real life data which is built for multiple linear regression and multivariate analysis, known as the Fish Market Dataset that contains information about common fish species in market sales.
 The dataset includes the fish species, weight, length (of 3 types), height, and width.
-Our main objective is to predict the dependent variable **weight** using the independent variables **length (of 3 types)**, **height**, and **width**
-Its a .csv file and you can download this dataset from [here](https://www.kaggle.com/aungpyaeap/fish-market/data)
+Our main objective is to predict the dependent variable **weight** using the independent variables **length (of 3 types)**, **height**, and **width**.
+The dataset is a .csv file and you can download this dataset from [here](https://www.kaggle.com/aungpyaeap/fish-market/data)

 Let us first import all the important libraries.